Complementary prime-sieve (C.P.S.)

 pair u,v is symmetrical.
 Clearly

-in case of for the values of determine all
+the values of determine all

 composite numbers of form 6k+1 and 6k-1.